The Rat Fan Club

 It is always most comforting for your rat if you hold or pet him as he gently falls unconscious.
 Most vet hospitals and animal shelters can euthanize animals, but you should first discuss the method they use for rats.
 If they won’t let you be present during the procedure, go somewhere else.
 When euthanasia is done correctly, there is no reason why you should not be present to comfort your rat.

 Under no circumstances allow anyone to administer an intracardiac (IC; in the heart) injection to a conscious rat, even if the rat is sedated.
 Unfortunately, this euthanasia method is commonly used, but it is not humane.
-In fact, the “Report of the American Veterinary Medical Association Panel on Euthanasia,” published in the March 1, 2000 issue of the Journal of the AVMA and on that organization’s website at www.avma.org, states that this method is inhumane.
 It is also illegal in California.
-The injection is painful, and it’s also difficult to find the heart, sometimes taking several seconds or resulting in the solution accidentally being injected into the lungs.
+The AVMA Guidelines on Euthanasia says, “Intracardiac injection is acceptable only when performed on heavily sedated, anesthetized, or comatose animals.
+It is not considered acceptable in awake animals, owing to the difficulty and unpredictability of performing the injection accurately.”
+This is because an injection into the heart is painful, and it’s also difficult to find the heart, sometimes taking several seconds or resulting in the solution accidentally being injected into the lungs.
 The intracardiac injection can be performed humanely only if the rat is anesthetized so deeply that he does not blink if the corner of the eye is touched.
 I guess some vets like to use IC because once the rat is injected, death is quick; but quicker is not always better!

-Many people prefer to euthanize their rats with a gas anesthetic; however some rats do not like breathing in the gas anesthetic.
+Many people prefer to euthanize their rats with a gas anesthetic; however, rats do not like breathing in the gas anesthetic.
 Also, you may not be able to hold and comfort your rat during the process.
 To euthanize in this way, the rat must either be placed in a small closed chamber, or a gas mask must be forced over his face.
 Do you want that to be the last thing he experiences?
 However, giving your rat his favorite treat might distract him enough so he doesn’t mind the gas in the chamber.
+Sedating the rat first also helps.

 Home Euthanasia

-The only humane ways to euthanize a rat at home without veterinary help are with carbon dioxide (CO2) or nitrous oxide.
+The only humane way to euthanize a rat at home without veterinary help is with carbon dioxide (CO2).
 Euthanasia with CO2 is approved by the American Veterinary Medical Association (AVMA).

 Concentrated CO2 is a central nervous system depressant and actually causes anesthesia.
 You know how you yawn when you’re sleepy?
 This is the body’s way of getting rid of excess carbon dioxide in your system which is making you sleepy.
 CO2 does not cause suffocation.
 The rat will be able to breathe normally, will become anesthetized and will then die.